PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 required.
 The mandatory channel-first normalizer remains the single owner copy in that common path, instead of receiving the fourth consecutive deep copy.
 A matched rewrite still produces a fully independent ModelIR before mutation.
+The complete subgraph lookup, constant/alias guards, static and counter-bounded matchers, shape-literal creation, and both rewrite entry points now have this module as their single implementation owner.
+The 42k-line exporter imports only the two ordered entry points; it no longer contains this approximately 470-line control-flow implementation.
 An AST architecture gate now rejects assignments to any object's `operators` attribute in the PyTorch exporter instead of checking only the literal `model_ir.operators =` spelling.
-Focused Torch-free compatibility and architecture validation passed 59 tests.
+Focused Torch-free compatibility and architecture validation, including direct two-iteration static and counter-bounded expansion fixtures, passed 62 tests.
 No ONNX conversion, inference, dependency change, TensorFlow import, or parallel process was involved.

 ## `fb-refactor4` rank-four bounded-family checkpoint